 A Court such as a District Court, County Court or Supreme Court that hears more serious matters.
 A Judge or Judges sit in a higher court.
 There is a jury for a matter heard before a higher court concerning an offence against Commonwealth law.

 An outcome where the people on a jury cannot agree whether the accused is guilty or not guilty.

 A serious criminal offence that is usually heard in a higher court before a judge and jury.
-Less serious indictable offences, known as summary offences, are usually heard in a Local Court.
+Less serious indictable offences are sometimes heard in a Local/Magistrates Court.

 A formal written accusation charging a person with an offence that is to be tried in a higher court.